Quinny18/Tinkering-Audio-Team-5/README.md

 Justification of License Choice

-The MIT license is open source allowing for the re-use of our code, which seems fair due to the fact that it is being used in an educational setting; However, it does also require that we are credited for the work that we do.
+The MIT license is open source allowing for the re-use of our code, which seems fair due to the fact that it is being used in an educational setting.
+However, it does also require that we are credited if our code is used.